wp-plugins/eu-cookie-law/readme.txt

 == Description ==

+> We are rewriting the plugin to add new functions.
+For the moment, please consider it in beta-testing

-Cookie Law allows to comply the EU Cookie Law by informing users that your site has cookies, with a popup for more information and ability to lock scripts before acceptance.
+EU Cookie Law allows to comply the EU Cookie Law by informing users that your site has cookies, with a popup for more information and ability to lock scripts before acceptance.

 Simply install the plugin and follow the instructions on the Settings page.